charm-lab/active_constraints/README.md

-# Dynamic non-energy-storing active constraints for position guidance.
+# Wrench generation package for active constraints

 This package contains a ros node that generates wrenches (forces + torques) based on the current position of a tool and its desired one.
 Torques are generated as a simple visco-elastic function of the orientation.
-To generate forces 4 methods are available: a visco-elastic method and three non-energy-storing force generation methods.
+To generate forces 4 methods are available: a visco-elastic method and three _non-energy-storing_ force generation methods.
 For a description of these methods and discussions on their behavior please refer to:

-_"N. Enayati, E. C. Alves Costa, G. Ferrigno, and E. De Momi, “A Dynamic Non-Energy-Storing Guidance Constraint with Motion Redirection for Robot-Assisted Surgery,” in IEEE/RSJ International Conference on Intelligent Robots and Systems, IROS, 2016"_ros
+_"N. Enayati, E. C. Alves Costa, G. Ferrigno, and E. De Momi, “A Dynamic Non-Energy-Storing Guidance Constraint with Motion Redirection for Robot-Assisted Surgery,” in IEEE/RSJ International Conference on Intelligent Robots and Systems, IROS, 2016"_

 If this package turns out to be useful to you, please cite the above paper in your works.